credwood/SportsBot/README.md

 If you are connected to Twitter's free API or working on Colab/Colabl Pro I wouldn't suggest changing the `max_conversation_length` default.

-## Labeling Data and Fine-tuning Models
+## Labeling data, fine-tuning and running inference

 To load jsonl `Conversation` files: